JackRowntree/indeed-scraper/README.md

 ```

 ## Parameter entry
-If using for companies employers, save your desired search terms in `companies_to_search.csv`
+If using for specific companies' employers, save your desired search terms in `companies_to_search.csv`
 If using for non-specific sampling, save search terms in `control_search_terms.csv`

 # Execution